alexandru-vezeteu/sensorFusion/doc/ros2.md

 - Quick setup and teardown of environments.
 - Safe experimentation with distributed ROS2 features.
 - Reliable and repeatable builds across machines and team members.

-Whether you're prototyping, testing, or deploying, Docker is a powerful tool that enhances the ROS2 development experience.